bvssvni/oup/Syntax.md

 The expression is not evaluated until it is explicit told to do so by a function.
 In that sense, functions written in Oup are placeholders for calls to the underlying API.

-Operators are just functions as well, there is 'computation' going on in a function.
+Operators are just functions as well, there is no 'computation' going on in a function.
 In fact, the dependices are traced back to constants or variables.

     func add () a, b {